-In meeting general education requirements (see pages ), the distribution in natural sciences and mathematics may be met with supplemental courses from the field of specialization.
+In meeting general education requirements (see pages 62-63), the distribution in natural sciences and mathematics may be met with supplemental courses from the field of specialization.
+It is recommended that the quantitative reasoning requirement be met by MATH 221 and that the mathematics competency be met by MATH 171 or higher.
 Students should note that no more than one non-laboratory elective may be included in credits for the biology specialization.
-Proficiency in earth science is also required.
+Proficiency in earth science, Physics I and II, is also required.